Defining custom actions

 After the action is triggered, Chonky starts processing it internally.
 Chonky executes the action effect along with other operations the action might define - sorting, changing file view, updating selection, etc. Finally, when all of this internal processing is finished, Chonky calls the user-defined file action handler.

-What is as const
+What is as const?

-If you're new to Typescript, the as const
+If you're new to Typescript, the as const suffix after the object definition in the

 example above might seem unusual to you: